raushansingh14/90_Days_DevOps_Learning/NETWORKING/IP Address Classes.md

-# Why few bits in first Octet are fixed in each class
+# 🌐Why few bits in first Octet are fixed in each class

 A few bits in the first octet of each class are fixed to identify the class of the address quickly.